augustkx/VAE_learning-a-representation-for-navigation/README.md

 1. visualising generated images route

-2.gradient descent on the path sequence
+2. gradient descent on the path sequence

-3.visualising the route on generated images
+3. visualising the route on generated images

 4. select a route by hand and calculate the loss

-First, we try to produce a straigh line in the 4 D latent space map,connecting the staring point(in the latent space) and ending point(in the latent space): navi.visualise_route('passway_straight.png',points,shrink,batch_size,latent_dim).
+First, we try to produce a straigh line in the 4 D latent space map,connecting the staring point(in the latent space) and ending point(in the latent space).
+To do this, uncomment the  navi.visualise_route('passway_straight.png',points,shrink,batch_size,latent_dim) in the 1 part.

-It shows a path that is reasonable but not continuous and Second,
+It shows a path that is reasonablely short but not continuous enough for a robot to navagate automously.

+Second,